 9. Ramp up the cozy factor with a fireplace and wall lights

 When it comes to the best outdoor lights, wall lights have to be one of our favorites.
 They're practical, don't take up much floor space, and there are lots of gorgeous styles available.
-So, if your pergola is positioned against a garden boundary, adding a wall light or two to your scheme is a great idea.
+So, if your pergola is positioned against a garden boundary, adding an outdoor wall light or two to your scheme is a great idea.

 To go one step further, incorporate a garden fireplace into the zone too, as demonstrated above.
 It will keep everyone toasty well into the evening and give the space a real feeling of luxury.